 several sizes and widths of putty knives and drywall knives

 disposable containers to mix concrete

 NOTE: We shopped locally for our sealer and were told that there weren’t any food-safe concrete sealers available.
 We chose to go ahead with the sealer they recommended, knowing we’d always use cutting boards to protect food from the counter surface.
 However, upon further research we have found a few sealers that say they are food safe (like this one).

-You can see that the sealer darkened the countertop a bit, but I really like the dark contrast with the white tile and yellow cabinets.
+You can see that the sealer darkened the countertop a bit, but I really like the dark contrast with the white tile and yellow cabinets (white kitchen accessories like these really look pretty against the grey).
 So far it seems to be holding up and appears totally waterproof as well (although if water sits on the surface for a while the area turns dark and lightens back up when it dries).
 I have to say that this was a rather physically demanding project (I can’t even tell you how sore my arms were after the final round of sanding), but it was totally worth it.
 Even the contractors working in the house were impressed that I was able to do it myself and how nice it turned out!
 Not a bad countertop makeover for under $100, right?
 Think you’ll be trying it in your home anytime soon? xo.
 Laura